Entries may be delivered in person to the following drop off sites:

 For storage reasons: bottles must be standard brown bottles between 10oz and 14oz in size.
 No recognizable marks may be visible (reuse of nation-wide commercial branded bottles with raised lettering is okay).
 Caps must not have any distinguishable marks (scratch out with black sharpie if necessary).
 No permanent labels may be attached (the Bottle entry lable should be attached via rubber band only).
 Grolsch style bottles are acceptable, but keep in mind you will not get them back.
 Please, no bombers, growlers, stainless steel, cans, or otherwise exceptional bottles.
 Mead entries MAY use wine bottles - these must be entered in the actual Mead categories.

-No, it is not feasible for us to keep track of the empty bottles (once we open them, we cannot track them anyway), nor is it practical to ship them back to you.
+No, it is not feasible for us to keep track of the empty bottles, nor is it practical to ship them back to you.
 Unused beer is typically used by the club for training in the beer styles and judging in future BJCP classes or club meetings.

 We will be using the BJCP 2015 guidelines again this year.
 Refer to the BJCP style guidelines found here.
 You can always ask your other brewing friends and get their feedback on this as well.
 Pay critical attention - even if you attempted to brew a particular style, it may actually fit better into a different style than you aimed for.
 It is important to enter your beer in the proper category to be judged fairly.